 Some of the more common reasons drivers lose their driving privileges include:

 Also, drivers who get too many moving violation tickets may face license suspension.
-Michigan has a traffic violation point system, and drivers who accumulate too many points within a specified period of time will can lose their driving privileges.
+Michigan has a traffic violation point system, and drivers who accumulate too many points within a specified period of time can lose their driving privileges.

 Once your period of suspension or revocation is complete, you might still need to pay fees or complete other conditions prior to being allowed to drive again.
 Reinstatement fees generally are $85 or $125.